Depression Screening: Online And In-Person Assessment

 Elderly patients concerned that they might be experiencing depression and their families can find an online version of the 30-item Geriatric Depression Scale, a screening tool.
 Still, it is essential to follow up with a medical professional for an official diagnosis at any age.

-Depression treatment after screening and diagnosis
+Depression treatment options following a diagnosis

 Studies have shown that depression can be a highly treatable mental illness.
 Many people with depression can recover with appropriate treatment, but proper diagnosis can be a vital first step.
 Once a diagnosis is in place, patients and their physicians can create a strategic treatment plan.
 Treatment options primarily include psychotherapy, medication, support groups, and lifestyle changes.

 Therapy can be beneficial for learning to cope with mental health disorders.
-One can learn skills and techniques to incorporate healthy coping skills into their life.
+One can learn techniques to incorporate healthy coping skills into their life.
 A common type of psychotherapy, known as cognitive behavioral therapy (CBT), generally focuses on challenging unhelpful thought patterns to influence one’s mood and behavioral health.

 Behavioral health normally involves the connection between an individual’s body and mind.
 Behavioral health typically focuses on how one’s habits can impact their mental and physical well-being.
 It can be crucial to recognize the connection between physical health and mental health.
 Strategies for managing depression can include engaging in healthy habits, such as following a nutritious diet, exercising regularly, and getting enough sleep.